-Dist.
-Osci Tees B.5.1 User fees should be used to recover the cost of services that benefit specific segments of the community.
-B.5.2 User fees should be reviewed and adjusted at least annually to avoid sharp dramatic changes.
-B.5.3 User fees and charges should not exceed the City's full cost of providing the service.
-B.5.4 User fees should be established at a level which reflects the full cost of providing those services unless the City Council determines a subsidy is appropriate.
-B.5.5 The City Council may determine for any service whether a subsidy from the General FundCity is in the public interest.
-B.5.6 User fees shall only be used when the cost of providing the service can be readily calculated and administered.
-B.5.7 User fees should be adopted by Council resolution and included in the Annual Fee Schedule.
-B.5.8 For fees and other charges not subject to administrative hearings, the City Manager or the City Manager's designees have the authority to waive fees, fines, interest, and/or penalties under the following circumstances: • The fee or fine is for the first offense and the amount waived is \$520 or less, or • The balance due is less than \$10 and sending it to collections is not cost effective, or City staff has determined waiving a portion of fees, fines, penalties, and/or interest maximizes the amount of revenue the City will collect and has received approval from the department director.
-B.5.2 A Fee Waiver system should be provided to allow persons who are economically disadvantaged to participate in and utilize programs, facilities, and services provided by the Community Recreation FundCity.
-The criteria for eligibility in this system shall be established by Council policy.
-B.5.3 User fees for library and recreation services shall be set administratively by the Director Library and Community Services in accordance with a documented methodology that depicts a relationship to cost recovery, market forces, and adjustments based on such factors as: - Perceived benefit to the community - Pricing which favors Sunnyvale residents over nonresidents - Target populations
+- B.5.1 User fees should be used to recover the cost of services that benefit specific segments of the community. - B.5.2 User fees should be reviewed and adjusted at least annually to avoid sharp changes. - B.5.3 User fees and charges should not exceed the City's full cost of providing the service.

+- B.5.4 User fees should be established at a level which reflects the full cost of providing those services. - B.5.5 The City Council may determine for any service whether a subsidy from the General Fund is in the public interest. - B.5.6 User fees shall only be used when the cost of providing the service can be readily calculated and administered. - B.5.7 User fees should be adopted by Council resolution and included in the Annual Fee Schedule. - B.5.8 For fees and other charges not subject to administrative hearings, the City Manager or the City Manager's designees have the authority to waive fees, fines, interest, and/or penalties under the following circumstances: - The fee or fine is for the first offense and the amount waived is \$20 or less, or - The balance due is less than \$10 and sending it to collections is not cost effective, or - City staff has determined waiving a portion of fees, fines, penalties, and/or interest maximizes the amount of revenue the City will collect and has received approval from the department director.